AuburnSounds/Dplug/README.md

 ## Features

-- Create VST 2.4 plug-ins for macOS, Windows, and Linux (to distribute VST2 plug-ins be sure to sign a VST2 Licence Agreement with Steinberg)
+- Create VST2 plug-ins for macOS, Windows, and Linux (to distribute VST2 plug-ins be sure to sign a VST2 Licence Agreement with Steinberg)
 - Create Audio Unit v2 plug-ins for macOS
+- Create VST3 plug-ins for macOS, Windows, and Linux (to distribute VST3 plug-ins be sure to sign a VST2 Licence Agreement with Steinberg)
 - Create AAX64 Native plug-ins for macOS and Windows
+- Create LV2 plug-ins for macOS, Windows, and Linux (64-bit only)
 - Build plug-ins faster and with less pain: D language, plug-in bundling, color correction, performance tests...
 - Small binaries with (optional) [rendering](http://www.auburnsounds.com/blog/2016-09-16_PBR-for-Audio-Software-Interfaces.html)
 - Support [major DAWs](https://github.com/AuburnSounds/Dplug/wiki/Host-Support)